 You may not clean your screen very often because you are not sure how to clean your phone without damaging it.
-In light of the recent global novel coronavirus pandemic, it is time to learn.
 We’ll give you some tips and tricks for how to de-nastify your electronic devices.

 - Do not use soap.
 While it’s true that soap is great at killing bacteria and viruses, it is not great for your phone.
 The amount of water that you would have to use to wash away all the suds could easily damage your device.

-- Not every cleaning product will kill covid-19.
-You must use a disinfectant spray or wipe with at least 70% isopropyl alcohol.
+- You must use a disinfectant spray or wipe with at least 70% isopropyl alcohol.
 If you use an iPhone, take a look at Apple’s support page.
 It says that it is okay to use the disinfectants listed above on Apple products.

 - Be careful to avoid getting moisture in any openings.
 Don’t spray anything directly onto your phone.
 Spray a bit of disinfectant spray on a soft, lint-free cloth before applying to your phone.

 - Do not use cleaners containing hydrogen peroxide or bleach.